ukiTechnologySchool/js-datatype-classwork/Excercise.md

 ## Practice Questions
 1. Create and Access Arrays
 Sample Array: [10, 15, 20, 25, 30]
 Access the first and last element.

 2. Filter and Find

-Sample Array: [10, 15, 20, 25, 30] 2.
+Sample Array: [10, 15, 20, 25, 30]
 Filter the array to return only even numbers.

+3.Find the student with grade "A".
 Sample Array:
 const students = [
   { name: 'Alice', grade: 'B' },
   { name: 'Bob', grade: 'A' },
   { name: 'Charlie', grade: 'C' }
 ];

-Find the student with grade "A".

-3. Reduce and Sum

-Sample Array: [10, 15, 20, 25, 30] 4.
-Calculate the sum of all numbers using reduce().
+4. Calculate the sum of all numbers using reduce().

-4. Spread and Merge
+Sample Array: [10, 15, 20, 25, 30]

-Sample Arrays: [1,2,3] and [4,5,6] 5.
-Merge the two arrays using the spread operator.
+4. Merge the two arrays using the spread operator.

-5. Destructuring
+Sample Arrays: [1,2,3] and [4,5,6]

-Sample Array: [100, 200, 300, 400] 6.
-Extract the first two elements using destructuring.
+5. Extract the first two elements using destructuring.

-6. Nested Arrays
+Sample Array: [100, 200, 300, 400]

-Sample Array: [[1,2],[3,4],[5,6]] 7.
-Flatten the nested array using flat().
+6. Flatten the nested array using flat().
+Sample Array: [[1,2],[3,4],[5,6]]

 7. Rest Parameter
 Create a function average(...scores) that returns the average of any number of scores.

-8. Check for Existence

-Sample Array: [10, 15, 20, 25, 30] 9.
-Check if the number 25 exists in the array using includes().
+8. Check if the number 25 exists in the array using includes().

-9. String to Array
+Sample Array: [10, 15, 20, 25, 30]

-Sample String: 'HELLO' 10.
-Convert the string to an array of characters using Array.from().
+9. Convert the string to an array of characters using Array.from().

-10. Access Last Element
+Sample String: 'HELLO'

-Sample Array: [5,10,15,20,25] 11.
-Access the last element using .at(-1).
+10. Access the last element using .at(-1).
+Sample Array: [5,10,15,20,25]